pbhogan/TinyJSON/README.md

 ## Features

-* Transmogrify things into JSON and back again.
+* Transmogrify objects into JSON and back again.
 * Uses reflection to dump and load simple POD structures (including nested objects) automagically.
-* Parsed data uses proxy variants that can be implicitly cast in most situations for cleaner code.
+* Parsed data uses proxy variants that can be implicitly cast to primitive types for cleaner code.
-* Pretty printing for JSON output.
+* Optional pretty printing for JSON output.

 ## How To